KamGor/KamGor/README.md

 > Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.

+Hi, I'm Kamil - a DevOps Engineer at **Hotailors - Business Travel Simplified** working on a platform which helps companies to travel smarter, faster, easier and safer.
+Previously working as Software Developer at the same company.
+I'm a huge fan of cycling and Fallout series

+## ⚙️ Technologies I use

 <div style="text-align: center">
 <img src="https://github.com/KamGor/KamGor/blob/master/assets/alpine.svg" height="48">
 <img src="https://github.com/KamGor/KamGor/blob/master/assets/ubuntu.svg" height="48">